 Godot supports C# and GodotScript for scripting.
 C# is widely used and GodotScript is intuitive and readable, similar to Python.
 This way, whether you know C# already, or enjoy the simplicity of Python’s syntax, Godot has you covered.

-It’s hard to gauge Godot’s placement in the market, as it’s relatively new to the scene and has not yet been adopted by any AAA studios as their engine of choice.
-However, Godot’s lead developer Juan Linietsky has mentioned on Twitter that Godot is now the 3rd most used game engine in the Global Game Jam this year.
+It’s hard to gauge Godot’s placement in the market, as it is relatively new to the scene and has not yet been adopted by any AAA studios as their engine of choice.
+However, Godot’s lead developer Juan Linietsky has mentioned on Twitter that Godot was the third most used game engine in the Global Game Jam this year.
 It seems that independent developers are starting to migrate away from quick, light engines such as GameMaker in favor of Godot.

 It’s too early to say exactly where Godot fits in the rankings of the more established engines, but it’s definitely worth trying out.